Skip to main content

 McKinsey consulting engagements at other carriers produced similar programs.
 Executives trained in the CCPR methodology moved to other companies.
 The consulting industry studied Allstate's results and recommended comparable approaches to competitors.
 By the time Feinman wrote Delay, Deny, Defend in 2010, the patterns Berardinelli documented at Allstate were visible across the industry.

-In my experience handling property claims against carriers including State Farm, Farmers, USAA, Liberty Mutual, and others, the CCPR playbook is visible in various forms at nearly every major carrier.
+In my experience handling property claims against the major carriers, the CCPR playbook is visible in various forms at most of them.
 The specific software varies.
 The internal branding changes.
-But the core principles — lower initial offers, delay tactics, aggressive resistance to disputes, performance metrics that reward underpayment — are industry-wide.
+But the core principles Berardinelli documents — lower initial offers, delay tactics, aggressive resistance to disputes, performance metrics that reward closing claims for less — are visible across the industry as practitioners experience it.

 What Property Claims Professionals Should Notice